Hayabusa Gen III

 Integrated LED Indicators and Position Lights

-A first on a Suzuki motorcycle is the integration of the LED position lights and indicators into single assemblies that neatly flank the outer edges of the large SRAD air intakes.
+Hayabusa’s front turn signals are incorporated in the position lights, a first for a Suzuki motorcycle.
 An illumination scheme using white lighting for the position light with the indicators flashing in orange when they are on creates a unique overall effect that heightens the sense of a luxurious riding experience.

 Specs